 Bustling, lantern-strewn Chinatown is one of London’s most joyful neighbourhoods.
 Head here for speakeasies, Chinese supermarkets and fabulous restaurants - and if you’re in the market for dim sum, look no further than lunch at Dumplings’ Legend.
 You’ll pass by the chefs at work in the open kitchen before settling down at a paper-topped table for fresh, juicy dumplings of all shapes and sizes.
 But the stars of the show are their Xiaolongbao - soupy, delicate little morsels of joy you won’t be able to get enough of.

-Richard Haward's Oysters at Borough Market, London Bridge
+Buy Richard Haward's oysters at Borough Market

-Caribbean Mezze at Cottons
+Try the Caribbean mezze at Cottons

 When it comes to Indian food, London has it all, from slap-up Anglo-Indian dining rooms to fine dining and spice-spiked street food.
 But for something truly exceptional, get yourself to Rasa.
 You’ll have a choice of the vegetarian, meat or fish restaurant outposts of this South Indian mini-chain, but our personal favourite is the pink-tinged spot in Stoke Newington.
 Everything (and we mean everything) on the menu is worth trying - bursting with flavour and cooked using classic recipes and a deep respect for ingredients.
 Our advice?
 Order as much as possible - just don’t miss the giant, crisp, masala potato-filled dosa.
 You’ll thank us later.

-Schnitzel at Fischer’s
+Order the schnitzel at Fischer’s

 For the ultimate London dining experience (by way of Vienna), join an elegant crowd at this classic Austrian dining room in well-heeled Fitzrovia.
 Waiters pour ice-cold martinis in waistcoats while regulars cut deals and gossip beneath the stained glass domed ceiling.
 Start with the mustard-laden chopped salad, followed by the perfect Wiener schnitzel and a slice of classic sachertorte.
 Prost, old boy.

 A stalwart of the London dining scene, St John is the brainchild of food legends Trevor Gulliver and Fergus Henderson.
 You’ll often find them halfway through a long, wine-fuelled lunch in the simple dining room, where phones are forbidden and music never plays.
 Somehow though, the atmosphere is always one of joyful conviviality, and in many ways this is the perfect restaurant.
 Start with the classic bone marrow (something of a culinary legend), followed by seasonal meat dishes, pâtés and pies, and finally a plate of pillowy madeleines (with a glass of madeira, of course).
-Staying in the area?
-Look no further than Plum's very own Foodie's Coach House as your perfect place to stay.